maybenotime/CSS/README.md

 # Release Time
 Due to time limit, we first release the CSS dataset and the additional dataset for few-shot setting.  <br />
-we will release our code and other documents like task guide in July.
+We will release our code and other documents like task guide in July. <br />